 Another exciting artistic desplay is being presented at the Isis Field Gallery [photo by Greg Maurer] Leading British conservative makes appearance at ND A leading spokesman for Britain's Conservative Party, David McDonough, will discuss "The History and Rise of a New Conservativism" during a University of Notre Dame appearance October 9.
-The talk at 4:15 in Room 124 of Hayes-Healy Center is sponsored by College of Business Administration and is open to the public.
-McDonough is head of a London-based consulting firm and the author of an election Prime Minister Thatcher in her campaign.
+The talk at 4:15 in Room 124 of Hayes-Healy Center is sponsored by College of Business the Administration and is open to the public.
+McDonough is head of a London-based consulting firm and the author of an election worker's handbook used by Prime Minister Thatcher in her campaign.
 He also serves as personal assistant to the Conservative Party chairman of Greater London.
 He is currently on a threeweek American tour sponsored by the United States Industrial Council Education Foundation.
-Other appearances have been scheduled for Charleston, University of South Carolina Law School, East Tennessee State University, Kent State University the Wisconsin.
+Other appearances have been scheduled for Charleston, University of South Carolina Law School, East Tennessee State University, Kent State and the University Wisconsin.
 How safe are we?

-Student hits police beat

-/By Rich Fischer \

-When I arrived at police headquarters (701 Sample Street) early Friday evening, Acting Lieutenant Gene Kyle, commander of the afternoon watch, took time out to answer some of my questions before I hit the streets.
+Student hits police beat /By Rich Fischer When I arrived at police headquarters (701 Sample Street) early Friday evening, Acting Lieutenant Gene Kyle, commander of the afternoon watch, took time out to answer some of my questions before I hit the streets.
 When asked about the extent of police coverage in the northeast sector of the city, which encompasses the area from the St. Joe River to the town limits and west of Eddy Street, he took me out into the main corridor and showed me the manpower lists.
-He explained that there are always two cars riding in tract 10 during the afternoon shift, which lasts until 10:30 p.m., on the high assault-burglary
+He explained that there are always two cars riding in tract 10 during the afternoon shift, on the high assault-burglary area.
 The manpower sheets were for project ABLE.
 Project ABLE puts three extra men, paid time-and-a-half, into the off-campus area during each afternoon watch, including one in an unmarked car.
-In addition to this, on Friday and Saturday nights, another three men walk the district in street clothes, both patrolling the area and acting as a decoy team.
-This ped a few years back.
-When I means that the everyday coverage of the O-C area is five men, and eight on weekends.
-Considering that South Bend has a population of close to 130,000 people and that there are only 230 policemen to

-coverage allotted this area is generous.
+In addition to this, on Friday and Saturday nights, another three men walk the district in street clothes, both patrolling the area and means that the everyday coverage of the O-C area is five men, and eight on weekends.
+Considering that South Bend has a population of close to 130,000 people and that there are only 230 policemen to protect them 24 hours a day, the coverage allotted this area is generous.